Man sentenced to 17 years for conspiracy to distribute meth while carrying a firearm

 Dukes will serve another five years of supervised release after his prison term, the release stated.

-During the investigation, it was found that Dukes was distributing drugs in numerous locations throughout southwest Iowa, the release stated.
-After a confidential informant purchased an amount from Dukes, he was arrested and found with money from drug sales and a loaded 9mm Taurus handgun, according to the release.
+During the investigation, it was found that Dukes was distributing the drugs in numerous locations throughout southwest Iowa.
+After a confidential informant purchased an amount from Dukes, he was arrested and found with money from drug sales and a loaded 9mm Taurus handgun.

 Prior to being sentenced in this case, Dukes was charged on Feb.
 28 with the first-degree murder of 37-year-old Joseph Hellman of Omaha, who was reported missing in January 2019.